fuma01/pygfunction_varflow_example/readme.md

 	Its output is a set of **synthetic measurements** used as input for the optimization example.
 2. **`example_opti.py`** — a parameter estimation workflow that fits simulated outlet temperatures to the synthetic measurements.

-Below you will find a **short overview**, then a **detailed description of `example_varflow.py`**, followed by a **detailed description of `example_opti.py`** (including the optimization strategy).

-Because the synthetic load profile is fully known, the two examples provide full control over the optimization target.
-This makes them especially suitable for testing optimization cadence and behavior, including changes to start values, bounds, and step sizes.
+Because the input variables in `example_varflow.py` are fully known, the synthetic measurements and the optimization target in `example_opti.py` are known as well.
+The two examples therefore provide full control over the optimization target, making them especially suitable for testing optimization cadence and behavior, including changes to start values, bounds, and step sizes.

 ## Example 1 (Details): `example_varflow.py`